Knife Maker's Mark for Jay Fisher Knives

 Knife making has been good to me, and I've met some wonderful people along the way.
 I started back in Farmington, New Mexico in 1980 rubbing elbows with D'Alton Holder and Don Norton.
 I've also lost good friends along the way, guys like Norm Levine and Gerry (Gerard) Hurst.
 They've certainly left some fine knives behind.

 One of my greatest experiences was to have an affiliation with the United States Air Force Pararescue school at Kirtland Air Force Base in Albuquerque, New Mexico.
 For years, I accompanied the "PJs" and SERE instructors on training blocks and created some of the fine photographs that hang in their conference room, illustrating their blocks of training.
 I've also had the honor of working with Pararescue in training operations as a civilian organizer, sponsor, and advocate.
 I've made knives for the PJs for years, taken their input and design, applied my own knowledge of knife making and mechanics of knife construction, to create their dream knives that they carry in the field of combat and rescue.
 I still make more actual Pararescue knives than probably any other single maker in the world, and I take it very seriously.
 They have the field experience to let me know what works and what doesn't; I apply that knowledge to create better and better knives.
-I've also worked with numerous elite military, law enforcement, and rescue professionals to apply the same kind of personal, professional knife design for the knives they use in the field, and ultimately hand down to their children.
-I also create fine commemoratives, etched with names, service dates, units, or special occasions.
-It's a relationship of warriors and weapons maker that is deeply rooted in history, and I'm proud to be a part.

 Top of Page